shubhamk0027/MockServer/README.md

 ### How to use it?

-You can either set up the slack bot our send queries directly.
-Run this slack bot (https://github.com/shubhamk0027/SlackBot) after adding the bearer token in MessagePoster class and adding bearer token and slack client token in the environment parameters.
+You can either set up the slack bot or send queries directly.
+Run this with slack bot (https://github.com/shubhamk0027/SlackBot) after adding the bearer token in MessagePoster class and adding bearer token and slack client token in the environment parameters.

 It also uses redis to store and reply the big responses efficiently.
 So you can have responses with huge response body, without any performance issues.

 Use the following slash command:
 #### TLDR;